RockLib/RockLib.Reflection.Optimized/README.md

 #### Static properties

-If a `PropertyInfo` represents a static property, then the first parameter of the functions returned by the `CreateGetter` and `CreateSetter` methods are ignored.
+If a `PropertyInfo` or `FieldInfo` represents a static property or field, then the first parameter of the functions returned by the `CreateGetter` and `CreateSetter` methods are ignored.
 When invokine functions that access static properties, the caller can safely pass `null` for the first parameter.

 ### CreateStaticGetter / CreateStaticSetter

-If it is known that a `PropertyInfo` is static, then the `CreateStaticGetter` and `CreateStaticSetter` extension methods can be used, as in the following example:
+If it is known that a `PropertyInfo` or `FieldInfo` is static, then the `CreateStaticGetter` and `CreateStaticSetter` extension methods can be used, as in the following `FieldInfo` example (usage for `PropertyInfo` is identical):

 ```c#
 using System.Reflection;